amingilani/auth0-rail5/README.md

 end
 ```

 For this helper to be available throughout your application, add this line to your `app/controllers/application_controller.rb`.
-All other controllers inherit form Application Controller.
+All other controllers inherit from Application Controller.

 ```ruby
 include Auth0Helper